mongchanghsi/project-management-todo/README.md

 ### Features
-1. Add Task Folders
+1. Add task folders
-2. Add Task specifically to folder
+2. Add task specifically to folder
-3. Delete Task
+3. Delete task
-4. Delete Task Folder
+4. Delete task folder

 ### Future Update
 Currently working on APIs to GET/POST/DELETE using NodeJS, ExpressJS and with MongoDB as database.
 Do look forward to the update in the future.
 Furthermore, there will be personal account functionality for the public to use.